 [i] Grace’s talk was published soon thereafter as, “Thinking and Acting Dialectically: C. L. R. James, the American Years,” Monthly Review 45, no. 5 (October 1993), 38-46.

-[ii] Both quotes from letter from me to Grace Lee Boggs, July 24, 1998, in author’s possession.
+[ii] Both quotes from a letter from me to Grace Lee Boggs, July 24, 1998, in the author’s possession.

 [iii] Grace Lee Boggs, “Freedom Schooling,” Michigan Citizen, August 20, 2000; and “More on Freedom Schooling,” Michigan Citizen, September 2000.